Government of West Bengal

 The Chief Minister is the head of government and is vested with most of the executive powers.
 Kolkata, the capital of West Bengal, houses the West Bengal Legislative Assembly.
 The temporary secretariat is located in the Nabanna building in the district of Howrah, adjacent to the state capital.
 The Calcutta High Court is located in Kolkata, which has jurisdiction over the whole of West Bengal and the Union Territory of Andaman and Nicobar Islands.

-The present Legislative Assembly of West Bengal is unicameral, consisting of 294 Member of the Legislative Assembly (MLA) including one nominated from the Anglo-Indian community.
+The present Legislative Assembly of West Bengal is unicameral, consisting of 294 Member of the Legislative Assembly (MLA).
+Including one nominated from the Anglo-Indian community it was 295 before is abolition.
 Its term is 5 years, unless sooner dissolved.

 The current chief minister is Mamata Banerjee, who assumed the office on 20 May 2011.
-She is the founder and leader of the All India Trinamool Congress party, which won 184 seats (out of 294) in the 2011 West Bengal Legislative Assembly election, 211 seats (out of 294) in the 2016 West Bengal Legislative Assembly election and 215 seats (out of 294) in the 2021 West Bengal Legislative Assembly election.
+She is the founder and leader of the Trinamool Congress party, which won 184 seats (out of 294) in the 2011 West Bengal Legislative Assembly election, 211 seats (out of 294) in the 2016 West Bengal Legislative Assembly election and 215 seats (out of 294) in the 2021 West Bengal Legislative Assembly election.

 Head Leaders

 History

-On 18 January 1862, under the Indian Councils Act of 1861, a 12-member Legislative Council for Bengal was founded by the Governor-General of India with the Lt Governor of Bengal and some nominated members.
+On 18 January 1862, under the Indian Councils Act 1861, a 12-member Legislative Council for Bengal was founded by the Governor-General of India with the Lt Governor of Bengal and some nominated members.
 The strength of this council was gradually increased by subsequent acts.
-Under the Indian Councils Act of 1892, the maximum strength of the council was increased to 20 members out of which seven members were to be elected.
-After the Indian Councils Act of 1909, the number raised to 50 members.
+Under the Indian Councils Act 1892, the maximum strength of the council was increased to 20 members out of which seven members were to be elected.
+After the Indian Councils Act 1909, the number raised to 50 members.